chiragsp91/chiragspdev/content/post/programming101-intro.md

 ---
 title: "Programming 101"
 date: 2020-07-30
-slug: "programming101"
-description: "A introduction to a 5 part series on basics of Programming"
+description: "An introduction to a 5 part series on basics of Programming"
-keywords: ["blog", "tech-blog", "course" , "python"]
-draft: false
-tags: ["blog", "tech-blog", "course" , "python"]
+categories:
+  - "Development"
+  - "Tutorial"
+tags:
+    - "Development"
+    - "Python"
-math: false
+#math: false
+lead: "An introduction to a 5 part series on basics of Programming"
+comments: true
+mathjax: true
 toc: false
+menu: main
 ---
 # Introduction: